vishesh-baghel/redis-lite/ReadMe.md

   git clone https://github.com/vishesh-baghel/redis-lite.git
 ```

-Go to the project directory and run this
+Go to the project directory and run this to move to the required directory

 ```bash
   cd RedisLite